quist00/CarpentryCon2022GitClassRepoWrangler/presentation.md

 # Feature Planning

-## Brain Storming Making It Better
-What else should it do
+## Brain Storming: What else should it do?
 - Pull roster from sources?
 - Add better exception handling
     - Continue after item failure